MOLD REMOVAL AND REMEDIATION

 We can even bill your insurance directly.
 Call 1-888-443-3110 now for a free, no-obligation estimate.
 We don’t just restore your home or business, we restore your life.

 What is Mold

 Mold is a microscopic, airborne fungus that exists all around us.
 It requires both organic material and a consistent source of moisture to grow.
 In nature, mold plays an important role in the decomposition of organic material.
 The key to preventing mold is to control moisture.
 As long as there is a consistent water source, mold will break down organic material into a dusty, dirt-like matter.

-Many materials in homes and business contain the organic materials conducive to mold growth.
-In the presence of moisture, drywall, wood, paneling, ceiling tiles, carpeting, insulation, paper, cardboard, fabric, upholstery and even paint will encourage mold growth.
+Many materials in homes and businesses contain organic materials conducive to mold growth.
+In the presence of moisture, drywall, wood, paneling, ceiling tiles, carpeting, insulation, paper, cardboard, fabric, upholstery, and even paint will encourage mold growth.
 If these items remain consistently damp, mold will grow rapidly.

 Typically mold grows in thread-like structures and may look fuzzy.
 While mold may appear blue, green, grey, and black, color alone doesn’t determine the specific variety.
 Mold growth is common in bathrooms, kitchens, and basements where there are consistent sources of moisture, including standing water, humidity, and condensation.
 Certain seasons and climates are also more conducive for mold growth as well.

 Mold isn’t always visible and it is likely to grow if there is a regular source of water, such as a leaky pipe or a drainage issue.
 Besides visible mold, other indicators of a mold problem are discolored or peeling paint and wallpaper, crumbling walls and building materials, and persistent musty or damp odors.

 Porous materials are most vulnerable to mold growth, as mold spores can invade deep inside.
 A mixture of bleach and water will clean surface mold, but it will return if the source of the moisture isn’t resolved.